-Lisa Anderson’s silly, fierce, perky, and passionate indie-pop reflects the struggles and joys of embracing all life has to offer – the dark, the blissful, and the grey in between.
+Lisa Anderson is a trilingual educator and singer-songwriter from Calgary, Canada.
+Her silly, fierce, perky, and passionate indie-pop reflects the struggles and joys of embracing all life has to offer – the dark, the blissful, and the grey in between.
 Her pragmatic optimism and quirky humour weave through her lyrics to form moments of kinship with her listeners.
 In performance, Lisa accompanies her vocals with a keyboard, ukulele, and looper pedal, creating unique soundscapes that match her distinct view of the world.

 Since returning to Calgary in 2015, Lisa was a top ten finalist in the 2018 Canadian Songwriting Competition, was nominated for two YYC Music awards, performed at the 2018 Big Winter Classic Music Festival, and was awarded an honorable mention at the 2015 Calgary Folk Festival songwriting competition.
 She regularly performs around Canada and recently toured Europe in June and July to promote her second album “A Hundred Lives”.